knpuniversity/symfony/knpu/ep4-services/inject-cache-service.md

 And now add `app.php/` in front of the URI to use this environment.
 This should be slow the first time... but then fast after.
 Super fast!
 Caching is working.
-And dependency injection is beind us.
+And dependency injection is behind us.